+The link between NAO and wind speed and consequently wind turbine output has already been widely established in the literature [5, 6, 7, 8].
+However, there is no literature on the extent to which the NAO phase affects emissions from the electricity sector.
 The relationship between NAO and CO_2 emissions from the electricity sector is complex.
 The impact of NAO on the wind resource is spatially specific but for a given NAO phase or wind resource its impact on emissions depends on the confluence of a number of stochastic variables, including fossil fuel prices, carbon prices, and electricity demand.
 The portfolio of installed generation capacity, both thermal and renewable, their technical operating constraints, plus the positioning of generation plant in the cost merit order will also affect emissions.
-There is no simple answer to the question of what is the effect of NAO on CO_2 emissions from the electricity sector but we have designed a Monte Carlo analysis case study based on the Single Electricity Market (SEM) on the island of Ireland to examine the issue.
-The Monte Carlo analysis allows us to isolate the effects of NAO within a power system and illustrate the potential magnitude of the associated change in emissions.
+A Monte Carlo analysis case study based on the Single Electricity Market (SEM) on the island of Ireland allows us to isolate the effects of NAO within a power system, illustrate the potential magnitude of the effect of NAO CO_2 emissions.

 In our simulation monthly mean wind speeds are 22% higher in NAO+ compared to NAO- phases during the winter months, October to March.
-With this greater wind resource the monthly mean wind power output is 13% higher.4 The effect of higher wind power output on emissions depends on the operation of the electricity market, of which we have simulated 10,000 iterations of input prices, wind and electricity demand.
-The effect of NAO on emissions is significant but relatively small at present.
-However, in the near future as anticipated installed wind generation capacity expands, the effect on emissions from the electricity sector will increase quite substantially.
-At 2GW of installed wind capacity, which is close to the current installed capacity on the Irish system, monthly mean CO_2 emissions from the electricity sector declines by 3% in NAO+ compared to NAO- phases.
+With this greater wind resource the monthly mean wind power output is 13% higher.5 The effect of higher wind power output on emissions depends on the operation of the electricity market, of which we have simulated 10,000 iterations of input prices, wind and electricity demand.
+At 2GW of installed wind capacity, which is close to the current installed capacity on the Irish system, monthly mean CO2 emissions from the electricity sector decline by 3% in NAO+ compared to NAO- phases.
 At 4GW installed wind capacity, which is the anticipated capacity on the Irish system by 2017, emissions would be 9% lower.
-From an emissions intensity perspective there are similar differences between NAO phases, with tCO_2/MWh falling by 4% in NAO+ compared to NAO- phases at 2GW wind capacity, and by 10% at 4GW wind capacity.
+From an emissions intensity perspective tCO2/MWh falls by 4% in NAO+ compared to NAO- phases at 2GW wind capacity, and by 10% at 4GW wind capacity.
+These are the first estimates in the literature of the potential impact of NAO on CO2 emissions within the electricity sector.